-Nature Play & Water Fun at the Awesome Lizard Log Playground
+Nature Play & Water Fun at Lizard Log Playground

-What Makes The Playground A Great Option For Parents And Kids?
+What Makes Lizard Log a Great Option for Parents & Kids?

-This playground is one of the best around.
-It’s created to blend comfortably with the natural environment and allow kids the opportunity to both play and explore its natural bush setting.
+Created to blend comfortably with the natural environment and allow kids the opportunity to both play and explore its natural bush setting, Lizard Log is a step above other Sydney playgrounds.

-There is no brightly coloured play equipment here!
-Because of its natural design, at first glance, you wouldn’t even know there is a playground there until you start looking.
+Because of Lizard Log's natural design, at first glance, you wouldn’t even know there is a playground there until you start looking.

 There is a flying fox, a giant slide, rock-climbing wall, tire swings (with a metal grate in the middle hole so kids can sit comfortably on them with no chance of falling down through the middle), metal diggers, a spinning top to sit and spin on, as well as a rope bridge and lots of timber stepping stones and logs for kids to climb & jump across.

-Each play area is surrounded by fine, soft sand, perfect to absorb any falls the kids might have while playing, and providing the perfect sandpit for building castles!
+Each play area at Lizard Log is surrounded by fine, soft sand, perfect to absorb any falls the kids might have while playing and providing the perfect sandpit for building castles!
 There is also a really cool water channel with a pump, where kids can watch the water cascade through a series of wooden channels down to a final waterfall created by the naturally occurring rocks & bush.

-The playground is definitely geared towards kids from preschool age and up, however younger kids can enjoy playing in the sand and climbing on the lizard log (that gives the park its name!)
-Older kids will enjoy this park just as much as the 4-6 year age group and their imaginations will get a real workout!
+Lizard Log Playground is definitely geared towards kids from preschool age and up, however, younger kids can enjoy playing in the sand and climbing on the lizard log (that gives the park its name!).
+Older kids will enjoy this park just as much as the four to six year age group and their imaginations will get a real workout!

-The cafe is a short walk up the hill from the playground, and there is heaps of parking.
+The Salutii Cafe by Novella is a short walk up the hill from the playground, and there is heaps of parking.
 When we visited on a late winter weekday afternoon the playground was basically empty, but I imagine it would get quite busy on the weekends.
-It would be a perfect park for birthday parties & picnics.
-There' also picnic areas, seats and toilets, and a system of walking paths & bike tracks that cover the whole parklands area which is perfect for both bikes & scooters.
+It would be a perfect park for birthday parties & picnics as you can hire picnic shelters for your special event.
+There's also picnic areas, seats and toilets, and a system of walking paths & bike tracks that cover the whole parklands area which is perfect for both bikes & scooters.

 Kids absolutely LOVE it!
 From the flying fox to the giant slide to the log area, they couldn’t get enough of it and had to be dragged away.
 It’s also the kind of park where parents can get really involved with their kids if they want to, and let’s just say, my husband had just as much fun playing and exploring in the playground as the kids did.
 He can’t wait to take them back!